MicrosoftDocs/Hololens/hololens/includes/hololens-oobe-screens.md

 #### This space also intentionally left blank

-Continue on tp the next instructions if your device had a user list.
+Continue on to the next instructions if your device had a user list.
 Please select a choice from before if you scrolled down and are reading this.

 # [End user license agreement](#tab/EULA)